sailpoint-oss/developer.sailpoint.com/products/idn/tools/sdk/python/creating-resources.md

 python sdk.py
 ```

-The example uses the `getPublicIdentities` method from the `PublicIdentitiesApi` to pull an identity needed to be the owner of the Workgroup.
+The example uses the `getPublicIdentities` method from the `PublicIdentitiesApi` to pull an identity needed to be the owner of the work group.

-The create workgroup request is initialized on lines 18-22 using the identity's name and id in the owner object.
+The `create_workgroup` request is initialized on lines 18-22, using the identity's `name` and `id` in the owner object.

-The WorkGroup will be returned by the SDK:
+The SDK will return the created work group:

 ```bash
 id='d287a1e2-81fc-474e-bc0c-155bd8ab0899'